 It is a slow-growing filamentous fungus commonly found in damp indoor environments and on food products.
 Mycotoxins can act as immune suppressants which explain the association of increased prevalence of frequent infections among inhabitants of damp surroundings.

 Penicillium funiculosum is a plant pathogen infecting pineapples.
 It is used as a source of the enzymes xylanase and beta-glucanase which are a non-starch polysaccharide hydrolysing enzymes used in the pig feed Rovabio Excel.
-Penicillium Funiculosum result into high level of infection and allergies in humans.
+Penicillium Funiculosum results in the high level of infection and allergies in humans.

 Read more about MUKUT